MathiasMSFT/MyWiki/README.md

-# Welcome to my wiki

-> Empower Your Identity and Security Management Journey with Microsoft solutions
+# Welcome to My Identity and Security Wiki 📢

-## 📢 Welcome folks

-Welcome to my wiki repository dedicated to identity and security.
+Welcome to my dedicated wiki repository, where we focus on empowering your journey in identity and security management with Microsoft solutions.

-## 📖 Table of Contents
+**📖 Table of Contents**
 - Entra ID
     - [B2B](./Entra%20ID/B2B/README.md)
     - [ID Protection](./Entra%20ID/ID%20Protection/README.md)